Adhumunt/adhumunt/README.md

 </div>

-- 🔭 I’m currently working on **making a Wordle bot.**
 - 🌱 I’m currently learning about **quantum computing, finance, and programming.**
 - 👯 I’m looking to collaborate on **software development.**
 - 🤔 I’m looking for help with **algorithm design for quantum computers.**
 - 💬 Ask me about **high energy physics!
 (Or anything else really, don't be shy!)**
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/aditya-dhumuntarao/)
-- ⚡ Fun fact: I grow fruits, veggies, and herbs!
+- ⚡ Fun facts: I climb mountains, blog, and execute game glitches in PKMN Yellow!